Chapter 4 When is the variations power limited?

 Usually the remedy for the contractor where the principal breaches the contract by deleting the works and getting another contractor to perform the works is the loss of profit that the contractor would have made on those works.
 However, if the breach is sufficiently extensive it could constitute a repudiation of the contract.

 Limitation No. 3 – Principals cannot instruct a variation after practical completion

 An instruction to vary the works under the contract is normally given before the date for practical completion.
 For example, clause 36.1 of AS4000-1997 Construct Only Contract provides that the superintendent, before the date of practical completion, may direct the contractor to vary the works under the contract.

-If there is no express power given to the principal in the contract to instruct variations after the date of practical completion: J&M Jamieson Constructions Ltd v Christchurch City (1986) 3 NZCLC 99.
+If there is no express power given to the principal in the contract to instruct variations after the date of practical completion, then the principal cannot do so: J&W Jamieson Constructions Ltd v Christchurch City (1986) 3 NZCLC 99.